 I really love the color-changing thread that I used for the unicorn’s hair.
 It was so fun to stitch and see what color was going to come next.
 I got really excited every time it changed to dark blue.
 Haha!
 Make sure to use small stitches to get around those curves.
 All parts of the unicorn are done with a split stitch except for the lines on the horn.

 I matched some colors from the color-changing thread to make the flowers.
-I used wagon wheel and satin stitches for those, along with french knots (my favorite).
+I used woven wheel and satin stitches for those, along with french knots (my favorite).
 The larger leaves are fishbone stitches, and the smaller ones are a satin stitch.

 Cutesy Crafts is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post contains affiliate links.